Manage users and groups with SAML in Dynatrace SaaS

 To set up SAML for your domain

 When a user signs in, Dynatrace checks the domain part of your corporate email address to determine whether SAML was configured for that domain.
-If there is a match, the sign-in is redirected to your company’s IdP for authentication.
-For a fallback, you need an email address that will not be redirected like this.
+If there's a match, the sign-in is redirected to your company’s IdP for authentication.
+For a fallback, you need an email address that won't be redirected like this.

-You need to create a fallback user account so you don't get locked out if you have configuration troubles.
+You need to create a fallback user account so you won't be locked out if you have configuration troubles.

-Your fallback account must be a non-federated user account that has the manage users and manage groups permissions and isn't covered by the federated login.
+Your fallback account must be a non-federated user account that has the Manage users and Manage groups permissions and isn't covered by the federated sign-in.

-- Invite a user with a non-federated email address (an email address with a different domain than the one for which you are setting up SAML).
+- Go to Identity management > User management and select Invite user to invite a user with a non-federated email address (an email address with a different domain from the one for which you are setting up SAML).

-- Specify the manage users and manage groups permissions in the invitation (users can be invited via the User management page).
+- Specify the Manage users and Manage groups permissions in the invitation.

 Before you can configure the domain for which you want to set up SAML, you need to prove ownership of the domain.

-- In the Domain box, enter the domain (for example,
+- In the Verify domain section, enter the domain (for example,

-- Select Copy and add the TXT resource record to your domain’s DNS configuration.
+- For each domain you are verifying, select Copy and add the copied TXT resource record to your domain’s DNS configuration.

-- Select Verify so that Dynatrace can verify that the record was added to your domain’s DNS.
+- For each domain you are verifying, select Verify so that Dynatrace can verify that the record was added to your domain’s DNS.

-It may take a few minutes for the record to be propagated in the DNS system and the value to become available for Dynatrace to verify.
+It typically takes a few minutes for a record to propagate through the DNS system and the value to become available for Dynatrace to verify.
+In some cases, it may take up to 24 hours.

-- Alternative: if you prefer, you can select and copy the displayed data from this page instead of downloading a file.
+- Alternative: If you prefer, you can select the data in the Service provider SAML 2.0 XML metadata text box and copy it to your clipboard instead of downloading a file.

 Register the data at your IdP and get the metadata of your IdP in XML format.
-The activities involved in this step depend upon your IdP's interface and requirements.
+The activities involved in this step depend on your IdP's interface and requirements.

-Select Upload XML to upload the file containing the metadata of your IdP in XML format.
+Select Choose file to upload the file containing the metadata of your IdP in XML format.

 In the Attribute mapping section, specify the following: